10 Easy DIY Guitar Maintenance Tips

 When you’re replacing screws, keep in mind that they’re not holding down the main guns on a battleship.
 Tighten them enough to be snug but do not crank them down as tight as you can.

-And note this, always use the appropriate sized screwdriver.
-Using the wrong size screwdriver is a a quick way to strip out the head.
+And note this, always use the appropriately sized screwdriver.
+Using the wrong size screwdriver is a quick way to strip out the head.

 4. Periodically Check Fitness

 From screws holding strap buttons, hardware and knobs to pickguards you should periodically make certain things are not coming loose.
 If not, you’ll almost certainly discover one day that a screw has gone missing.

 5. Keep Cover Plates Installed